-Fuel costs constitute a substantial portion of Ryanair's operating expenses (approximately 22% and 37% of such expenses in fiscal years 2021 and 2020, respectively).
-Ryanair engages in fuel price hedging transactions from time to time, pursuant to which Ryanair and a counterparty agree to exchange payments equal to the difference between a fixed price for a given quantity of jet fuel and the market price for such quantity of jet fuel at a given date in the future, with Ryanair receiving the amount of any excess of such market price over such fixed price and paying to the counterparty the amount of any deficit of such fixed price under such market price.
+Fuel costs constitute a substantial portion of Ryanair's operating expenses (approximately 33% and 22% of such expenses in fiscal years 2022 and 2021, respectively).
+Ryanair engages in fuel price hedging transactions from time to time.
+Fuel hedging is achieved via fuel forward contracts and fuel call options.
+In a fuel forward transaction Ryanair and a counterparty agree to exchange payments equal to the difference between a fixed price for a given quantity of jet fuel and the market price for such quantity of jet fuel at a given date in the future, with Ryanair receiving the amount of any excess of such market price over such fixed price and paying to the counterparty the amount of any deficit of such fixed price under such market price.
+In a fuel call option transaction, a counterparty provides Ryanair with the right, but not the obligation, to purchase a fixed price for a given quantity of jet fuel in exchange for the market price at a given date in the future.

-Ryanair has historically entered into arrangements providing for substantial protection against fluctuations in fuel prices, generally through forward contracts covering periods of up to 24 months of anticipated jet fuel requirements.
+Ryanair has historically entered into arrangements providing for substantial protection against fluctuations in fuel prices, generally through forward contracts covering periods of up to 18 to 24 months of anticipated jet fuel requirements.
 See "Item 3.
 Key Information-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Availability Affect the Company's Results" for additional information on recent trends in fuel costs and the Company's related hedging activities, as well as certain associated risks.
 See also "Item 5.
-Operating and Financial Review and Prospects-Fiscal Year 2021 Compared with Fiscal Year 2020-Fuel and Oil."
-Prior to the Covid-19 related groundings in March 2020, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately 90% of its estimated requirements for the fiscal year ending March 31, 2021 at prices equivalent to approximately US \$606 per metric ton.
-Due to Covid-19 related groundings and reduced capacity in fiscal year 2021, the Company recorded a charge of €192m
+Operating and Financial Review and

-(net of a tax credit) to the fiscal year 2021 income statement due to the discontinuation of hedge accounting for jet fuel.
-As of July 2021, the Company had entered into forward jet fuel hedging contracts covering approximately 60% of its estimated requirements for the fiscal year 2022 and approximately 35% of its estimated requirements for the fiscal year 2023 at prices equivalent to approximately US \$545 and approximately US \$600 per metric ton respectively.
+Prospects-fiscal year 2022 Compared with fiscal year 2021-Fuel and Oil."
+For the fiscal year 2022, Ryanair had entered into jet fuel forward and fuel call options covering 72% of fuel requirements (2021: n.a.).
+As of June 30, 2022, the Company had entered into forward jet fuel forward hedging and fuel call option contracts covering approximately 80% of its estimated requirements for the fiscal year 2023 and approximately 20% of its estimated requirements for the fiscal year 2024 at prices equivalent to approximately US\$660 and approximately US\$910 per metric ton respectively.
+The Company has designated the fuel forward contracts as hedging instruments in a hedge relationship.
 The Company believes these hedges to be effective for hedge accounting purposes.

 While these hedging strategies can cushion the impact on Ryanair of fuel price increases in the short term, in the medium to longer-term, such strategies cannot be expected to eliminate the impact on the Company of an increase in the market price of jet fuel.
-The unrealized losses or gains on outstanding forward agreements at March 31, 2021 and 2020, based on their fair values, amounted to a €20m loss and €1,228m loss (gross of tax), respectively.
-Based on Ryanair's fuel consumption for fiscal year 2021, a change of US\$1.00 in the average annual price per metric ton of jet fuel would have caused a change of approximately €0.8m in Ryanair's fuel costs.
+The unrealized gains or losses on outstanding forward and option agreements at March 31, 2022 and 2021, based on their fair values, amounted to a €1,044m gain and €20m loss (gross of tax), respectively.
+Based on Ryanair's fuel consumption for fiscal year 2022, a change of US\$1.00 in the average annual price per metric ton of jet fuel (before the impact of derivatives) would have caused a change of approximately €2.5m in Ryanair's fuel costs.
 See "Item 3.
 Key Information-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Availability Affect the Company's Results."